apache/druid/docs/ingestion/native-batch.md

 When you use multi-dimension partitioning for your data, Druid is able to distribute segment sizes more evenly than with single dimension partitioning.

-For segment pruning to be effective and translate into better query performance, you must the first of your `partitionDimensions` at query time.
+For segment pruning to be effective and translate into better query performance, you must include the first of your `partitionDimensions` in the `WHERE` clause at query time.
 For example, given the following `partitionDimensions`:
 ```
  "partitionsSpec": {
         "type": "range",